 You will be required to develop a Portfolio of Evidence (POE) to prove that you have mastered skills and knowledge.
 A POE must be created at the beginning and added to throughout the programme.

 If you’re not committed to the career path that the Learnership places you on, you will struggle with the demands.
-But if you’re someone who is willing to apply effort and passion – this is the perfect way for you to get connected professionally, gain practical work experience and qualify.
+But if you’re willing to apply effort and passion – this is the perfect way for you to get connected professionally, gain practical work experience and qualify.

-Learnership class based sessions or contact times with the training provider usually occurs on a monthly basis.
+Learnership class-based sessions or contact times with the training provider usually occur every month.
 Learners sign a contract with an employer and a training provider who is accredited for the qualification.

-The Department of Higher Education and Training advises learners to obtain a copy of this accreditation certificate and to check the credentials.
-There are many tsotsis who exploit the youth and make false promises about qualifications.
-Get the paper work ok!
+The Department of Higher Education and Training advises learners to obtain a copy of this accreditation certificate and to check their credentials.
+Many tsotsis exploit the youth and make false promises about qualifications.
+Get the paperwork ok!

 Companies commit anything from one day to 10 days per month.
 The less contact time you have with the facilitators and assessors – the more challenging the program will be.